 Wellness Programs and Resources OPERS Wellness information

 OPERS pre-Medicare Medical Mutual plan participants have access to a variety of wellness programs that cater toward helping you set and achieve personal goals.
-Taking the Eye on Health questionnaire can identify wellness resources that may help.
 These wellness resources are designed to offer you support by phone, Web and in-person.
 Visit the Medical Mutual PPO plan section for more information.

 Interested in the Diabetes Prevention Program?
 Watch this OPERS plan participant’s testimony of her journey through this proven health and wellness program.

 If you are Medicare-eligible, contact your plan carrier to ask about wellness programs and how they might help you meet your personal health goals.